tspeckhofer/tspeckhofer.github.io/_posts/2021-07-18-jekyll-typora-and-mathjax.md

 ---
 layout: post
 title: "Jekyll, Typora and MathJax"
-subtitle: "A tutorial that explains how this page was created."
+subtitle: "A tutorial that explains how this website was created."
 background: "/img/background.jpg"
 typora-root-url: ".."
 ---